surniaulula/wpsso-add-five-stars/README.md

   <p><a href="https://developers.google.com/search/docs/advanced/structured-data/review-snippet#technical-guidelines">Make sure the reviews and ratings you mark up are readily available to users from the marked-up page.
 It must be immediately obvious to users that the page has review content.</a></p>
 </blockquote>

-<p>The WPSSO Add Five Stars add-on will include a 5 star rating <em>if the document Schema markup does not already have an 'aggregateRating' property</em>.
+<p>The WPSSO Add Five Stars add-on includes a 5 star rating <em>if the document Schema markup does not already have an 'aggregateRating' property</em>.
 It is always preferable to include actual ratings and reviews from your visitors and/or customers in the webpage.
 The WPSSO Add Five Stars add-on can be used in combination with any of the following third-party plugins and service APIs, or the <a href="https://wordpress.org/plugins/wpsso-ratings-and-reviews/">WPSSO Ratings and Reviews</a> add-on.</p>

 <h3>Suggested Rating and Review Plugins and Services</h3>